-The Small Business Grant is designed to encourage small businesses, not liable for payroll tax, to employ new full-time, part-time and casual workers.
+The Small Business Grant is designed to encourage small business that aren't liable for payroll tax to employ new full-time, part-time and casual workers.

 A new job is when the number of NSW FTE employees increases and is maintained over a 12 month period.

 Any new job created on or after 1 July 2015 and before 1 July 2019 can be registered for the grant.

 Your business is still eligible for the grant even if the person you employ for the new job is a part-time or casual employee.
 If they do not work full-time, the grant amount will be paid as a pro-rata amount based on the FTE hours of employment.

 We may refuse to pay the grant if the number of NSW FTE employees decreases for more than 30 days during the grant period.

 The end date of the scheme is 1 July 2019.
 You must register any new jobs before this date to be eligible for the scheme.